ngenerics/ngenerics/README.md

 algorithms.
 For a complete list, please see the [wiki](https://github.com/ngenerics/ngenerics/wiki).

+**Note**: This project is being resurrected at the moment.
+A lot has happened in 10 years, and plenty of changes are to be expected.

 Nuget packages can be found [here](https://nuget.org/packages/NGenerics/).

 CI Builds provided by [Codebetter TeamCity build server](http://teamcity.codebetter.com)